As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Although there are fantastic examples coming from the New World, the French Syrahs from the northern Rhône specifically, where it is celebrated as the main red grape of the region (as opposed to the southern Rhône, where it is traditionally a blending grape), are the most celebrated in the world.
 Hermitage, Cornas, and Côte-Rôtie make up the holy trinity of Syrah appellations in the northern Rhône Valley.

-To learn how to store wine without a wine refrigerator, you really need to check out this helpful article I wrote.
+TIP: To learn how to store wine without a wine refrigerator, check out this helpful article.
 If you have limited space or live in an apartment, then this helpful article on storing wine in small spaces is just right for you.

 How to Store Syrah